02loveslollipop/MiPedido/apiDoc.md

 **Auth required**: `Yes`
 **Auth type**: `JWT`
 **Content-Type**: `application/json`
 **Description**: Closes the order and returns the final order with all the products and ingredients agregated by product and ingredients (So if two users have the same product with the same ingredients, it will be agregated.
 But if at least one ingredient is different, it will be considered a different product).
 If the order does not exist, it returns an error.
 If the bearer token is not valid, it returns an error.
 If the user exist, but the in the users collection the given user id is not related to the restaurant of the order, it returns an error.
 (The users collection must have a `controls` field in the user object with the restaurant id).
-If the order is already fulfilled, it returns an error.
-If the order is already closed, it returns an error.

 #### Input: Path variable
 ```json